tianshunjian/donotTapWhite/README.md

 # donotTapWhite

-A classical game —— "Do not tap the white block"
+A classical game —— "Do not tap the white block", developed by Cocos Creator.

 It is a Cocos Creator project which can be built to WeChat game, web game, and native games.